crownengine/crown/docs/basics.rst

 The data directory
 --------------------

-Pepper reads source data from `the source directory`_ and compiles it into efficient binary representation.
+Crown reads source data from `the source directory`_ and compiles it into efficient binary representation.
 The result of the compilation process is stored in the data directory.

 .. code::